Slungshot: As a weapon

-China and Japan
+In China and Japan

 Slungshots were also used in China and Japan, under other names and were sometimes weighted on both ends, such as with Kusari-fundo, manrikigusari, and other variants.
 A variant called "loaded sleeves," consisted of weights concealed in long, flowing sleeves.

 Robert van Gulik stated in the postscript of his book The Willow Pattern A Judge Dee Mystery, that in 1935 when he was in Peking, he was told how "loaded sleeves" facilitated an unexpected escape for a group of foreign nuns threatened by a mob during an anti-Western uprising in China.
 The cornered nuns, believing they were going to be killed, reportedly raised their hands to pray.
 The people standing nearest incorrectly identified the bulky objects in the upraised folds of cloth, interpreting them to be dangerous "loaded sleeves".
 They backed away, opening a path through the crowd, and the nuns escaped.
 The bulky objects were their breviaries, which the nuns habitually carried in the sleeves of their robes.

 United States

 Abraham Lincoln's most notable criminal trial occurred in 1858 when he successfully defended "Duff" Armstrong on a charge of killing another with a slung shot.
 They were widely used by criminals and street gang members in the 19th century as they had the advantage of being easy to make, silent, and very effective, particularly against an unsuspecting opponent.
 This gave them a dubious reputation, similar to that of switchblade knives in the 1950s, and they were outlawed in many jurisdictions.
 The use as a criminal weapon continued at least up until the early 1920s.

-Carrying or attempting to use a slungshot is a felony in the states of California, Oklahoma, Massachusetts, and Michigan.
-It is a gross misdemeanor in the states of Nevada and Washington.
-In Minnesota, it can be either a misdemeanor or a felony, depending upon the circumstances.
-As of 2010, in the state of New Hampshire, possession of a slungshot carries a misdemeanor penalty.
+Carrying a slungshot or having one on one's person is a crime in the states of California, Oklahoma, Massachusetts, Michigan, Nevada, Washington, Minnesota, New Hampshire., and Vermont (when intending to use as a weapon).
 In March 2016, Florida repealed its longstanding first-degree misdemeanor law forbidding the carrying of a concealed slungshot.
-Tennessee's going armed statute lists the slungshot (as "slingshot") in its list of prohibited weapons.

-Other names

-They were also known as "slingshots," but had nothing to do with what is now known as a slingshot.
-Many jurisdictions' laws against "slingshots" were actually meant to refer to slungshots.